 21

 I’m still standing here when Laura comes back.
 I had a bunch of ideas of what I could do to burn through an hour.
 I can’t remember when I last had an hour completely to myself with nothing else to do.
-Maurice isn’t here telling me which meeting or interview I’m late for, and ever since Maurice banned the media bots from the ship, nobody’s trying to pester me about my game day preparations - which to be honest, are sort of up in the air at the moment.
+Maurice isn’t here telling me which meeting or interview I’m late for, and ever since Maurice banned the media bots from the ship, nobody’s trying to pester me about my game day preparations, which to be honest, are sort of up in the air at the moment.
 I don’t know how many people are coming back from Erik’s quest.

 I spent twenty minutes trying to decide, ten minutes walking down to the end of the hallway only to turn back, sure that whatever I was about to do would take too long, and ended up checking my messages for half an hour.
 I don’t have very many.
 I know, you’re thinking spaceball coach, I must get a lot of random pieces of junk from all corners of the known universe.
 Spam is that peculiar meat product that’s still sold in oddly-shaped containers.
 Nobody gets the mailbox variety anymore, not after the Disinformation War.
 After that little gem in our history, anybody sending unsolicited messages gets three warnings before they get a fine.
 After the fine, if you do it again you get disconnected from the ‘Net for a year.
 Most people go insane after getting kicked off the ‘Net.
 Or they join a monastery.
 Maybe both.